jmaslak/neurodivergence/work.md

    to how draining the interactions were
  - Use communication modes that work best for you when something is really important
+ - Use augmentative and assistive communication (AAC), particularly for emotionally-intense conversations
+ - Use instant messenger or other forms of asynchronous communication

 ## Cross-Neurotype Communication